dervisonurgurbuz/DDPS_Assignment_1/README.md

     ```

-    (do once) uncomment commands in deploy_hadoop.sh to format namenode.
+    (do once) Uncomment the following command in deploy_hadoop.sh to format namenode.
     usage:
     ```console
     hdfs namenode -format
     ```

-    when start-dfs.sh does not create a live datanode and live namenode, the clusterID of the namenode might not match the datanode.
+    When start-dfs.sh does not create a live datanode and live namenode, the clusterID of the namenode might not match the datanode.
 Check with command:
     ```console
     jps
     ```